 For more details about getting an encryption key, refer to the Data Encryption section of this Guide.

 To export the Audit Log:

-- From the navigation menu, go to Administration > Security > Audit Log then click on the Export button located at the top-right corner of the page.
+- From the navigation menu, go to Administration > Security > Audit Log, then click on the Export button at the page's top-right corner.

 - Select the date range of the logs you wish to export, then click on Export.
 The file will be downloaded and saved into your computer's default Downloads folder.